mananapr/cfiles/README.md

 - [ ] Add basic operations like renaming, copying etc.
 - [ ] Show more info in the statusbar
 - [ ] Add file previews
-- [ ] Add functionality to open files
+- [x] Add functionality to open files
-- [ ] Add image previews using w3mimgdisplay
+- [x] Add image previews using w3mimgdisplay
+- [ ] Preserve aspect ratio in image previews